tribp/DSMR-Fluvius-MQTT-Openhab/README.md

 Configure the broker with IP address and standard port 1883.

-** Do not add any channels on broker, this will be done on meter !!!**
+**Do not add any channels on broker, this will be done on smart meter 'Thing' !**

 <img src="images/MQTT_Broker_Config.png" width="300px" >